LanaCoin/electrum-lanacoin-server/HOWTO.md

 Check if the limits are changed either by logging with the user configured to run Electrum server as.
 Example:

-    su - tajcoin
+    su - lanacoin
     ulimit -n

 Or if you use sudo and the user is added to sudoers group:

-    sudo -u tajcoin -i ulimit -n
+    sudo -u lanacoin -i ulimit -n

 Two more things for you to consider:

-1. To increase security you may want to close tajcoind for incoming connections and connect outbound only
+1. To increase security you may want to close lanacoind for incoming connections and connect outbound only

-2. Consider restarting tajcoind (together with electrum-tajcoin-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting lanacoind (together with electrum-lanacoin-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum server

 The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

-    # electrum-tajcoin-server start
+    # electrum-lanacoin-server start

-Note: If you want to run the server without installing it on your system, just run 'run_electrum_tajcoin_server" as the unprivileged user.
+Note: If you want to run the server without installing it on your system, just run 'run_electrum_lanacoin_server" as the unprivileged user.

 You should see this in the log file: